-In the case where a substantial proportion of the net assets are invested in investment funds the Appendix of the relevant Compartment will specify the maximum management fee (excluding any performance fee, if any) charged to the Compartment and each of the UCITS or other UCIs concerned.
+In the case where a substantial proportion of the net assets are invested in investment funds, the Supplement of the relevant Compartment will specify the maximum management fees (excluding any performance fees, if any) charged to the Compartment and each of the UCITS or other UCIs concerned.
+The maximum management fees that may be charged to both the Compartment itself and to the UCITS or other UCIs in which the Compartment may invest shall not exceed for each Share Class the sum of the maximum annual management fees and the maximum annual indirect fees.